Shane-Bath/PP4-Django-CRM-App/README.md

 </details>

 ## LightHouse
-Lighthouse is a Google Dev tool to check permformace and accessibility.
-I changed the text font from blue to black to improve my accessiblity score.
-The blue font failed the contrast test againt the light green backgound.
-The black passed.
+Lighthouse is a Google Dev tool to check performance and accessibility.
+My font colour failed the accessibility test, as the blue font failed the contrast test against the light green background.
+I changed the text font from blue to black to improve my accessibility score.
+The black font passed the test.

 <details>
 <summary>Accessibility</summary>